-Cat lovers are always on the lookout for cute and adorable cats to pet or even bring home.
+Cat lovers are always on the lookout for cute cats to pet or even bring home.
 But, what if you come across one that has been roaming around in your neighborhood or on the streets?
 Should you adopt it?
 Is it a feral cat or a domesticated one?
 Or is it a semi-feral cat?
 How do you confirm if it is either of these and ideal for adoption?
 While feral cats aren’t one to be domesticated, you can surely try your luck with a semi-feral cat.
 But what exactly is a semi-feral cat?
 How would you tame one to live in your home as a pet?

 Let us learn more about semi-feral cats.